flaccid/docker-openvpn/README.md

 ADCheck uses the openvpn-ad-check LUA project, https://sourceforge.net/projects/openvpnadcheck/

-This will authenticate the user and password passed from the client to the AD server and then check that the user is a member of $DCHECK_GROUPDN.
-ADCHECK_GROUPDN needs to be in LDAP format, ie "CN=Some Group,OU=Global Groups,OU=Group Objects,DC=somewhere,DC=com"
+This will authenticate the user and password passed from the client to the AD server and then check that the user is a member of $ADCHECK_GROUPDN.
+ADCHECK_GROUPDN needs to be in LDAP format, ie "CN=Some Group,OU=Global Groups,OU=Group Objects,DC=somewhere,DC=com".
+ADCHECK_DOMAIN is the domain to log in to.
+Users should then login using just their account name without domain.

 Required runtime environments:
 - `ADCHECK_SERVER` - AD Server [required]